-Uniting the opulent dramatics of Renaissance and Romantic traditions with a flair for experimental contemporary aesthetics, Irish artist Chloe Early’s stunning, dream-like paintings explore the coalescence between fantasy and reality.
+Uniting the opulent dramatics of Renaissance and Romantic traditions with a flair for experimental contemporary aesthetics, Irish artist Chloe Early’s stunning, oneiric paintings explore the coalescence of fantasy and reality.

-Chloe Early's painted figures balance mimetic execution of the human form with expressive mark-making — gestural splashes, scrapes, and drips — blurring figuration and abstraction in a surreal and oneiric manner.
-Ethereally suspended in space, her subjects become metaphorical vessels for human psyche, embodying themes of hope and redemption, as well as chaos and oblivion, opposing ideas and emotions vying for a place within the weightless atmosphere: "I wanted to capture them at a moment where it was uncertain whether they were in the glory of a rise or a danger of a fall."
+Chloe Early's painted figures balance a mimetic execution of the human form with expressive mark-making — gestural splashes, scrapes, and drips — blurring figuration and abstraction in a surreal and dream-like manner.
+Suspended in space, her subjects become metaphorical vessels for the human psyche, embodying themes of hope and redemption, as well as chaos and oblivion, opposing ideas and emotions vying for a place within a weightless atmosphere: "I wanted to capture them at a moment where it was uncertain whether they were in the glory of a rise or a danger of a fall."

 Chloe Early was born in 1980 in Cork.
 She attended the National College of Art and Design in Dublin studying printed textiles, graduating in 2003.
 Her transition to painting incorporated oil on linen or aluminium panel, the latter providing a reflective luminosity and an incandescence which adds to the aura of her artwork.